-For entities in the retail sector, BDO's initial analysis of NZ IFRS 15 indicates that the following areas may be of particular significance:
+For entities in the telecommunications sector, BDO's initial analysis of NZ IFRS 15 indicates that the following areas may be of particular significance:

-- ▶ Will a contract need to be 'unbundled' into two or more components?
-Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - How should contracts which include variable amounts of consideration (rights of return) be dealt with? - ▶ How should payments made to customers be dealt with? - ► How should licences granted by a franchisor be dealt with? - ▶ Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')? - ▶ What changes will be required to internal controls and processes?
+- Will a contract need to be 'unbundled' into two or more components? - How should contracts which include a right of return be dealt with? - How should modifications to contracts be dealt with? - > Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')? - ▶ What changes will be required to internal controls and processes?